derijkp/genomecomb/README.md

 Purpose
 -------
-Genomecomb is a package designed to analyze, combine, annotate and query genome as well as transcriptome sequencing data.
+Genomecomb is an integrated package designed to analyze, combine, annotate and query genome as well as transcriptome sequencing data.

-It provides pipelines to analyse data sets made with different sequencing technologies (Illumina, nanopore) using a (choosable) set of aligners, variant callers, structural variant callers, isoform callers, gene counters, etc. and to extensively annotate the results.
+For the first step it provides pipelines to analyse data sets made with different sequencing technologies (Illumina, nanopore) using a (choosable) set of aligners, variant callers, structural variant callers, isoform callers, gene counters, etc. and to extensively annotate the results.

-It also provides a very flexible tool to query or summarise the results, and includes a graphical table browser that can handle browsing (and querying) multigigabyte tables with millions of rows
+It also provides a very flexible tool to query and/or summarise the results, and includes a graphical table browser that can handle browsing (and querying) multigigabyte tables with millions of rows.

 Other included tools can be used for region operations (including making a queryable multisample regionfile), validation (primer design and